jokla/CarND-LaneLines-P1/writeup.md

 <img src="./test_images/solidWhiteRight.jpg" width="360" alt="Combined Image" />    <img src="laneLines_thirdPass.jpg" width="360" alt="Combined Image" />

+The pipeline will be tested on some images and videos.
 ---

 ## Reflection

 ###1.
 Describe your pipeline.

-I will use the following pictures to show you all the steps:
+I will use the following picture to show you all the steps:

 <img src="./test_images/solidWhiteRight.jpg" width="360" alt="Combined Image" />

-* Extract pixel with bright component using a filter
+* Color selection
+ The pixels that were above the thresholds have been retained, and pixels below the threshold have been blacked out.
+This help to find the lines in the images, that usually have a brigter color than the road.

 <img src="./test_images/solidWhiteRight.jpg" width="360" alt="Combined Image" />